 Every part of this recipe has a part to play in making the potatoes better and crispier.

-- Measure the water for the pH.
+- Measure the water so you can add the right amount of baking soda for the pH.

 - Use the baking soda to soften the outsides.